Simona735/PPDS-assignments/README.md

 **Associated file**: [reusable barrier.py](reusable%20barrier.py)

-**Describiton**: The main part of the program is a cycle that tests the reusable barrier.
-In the loop there are 2 functions outside the barrier - rendezvous() and ko() imitating the handler code using the sleep() function.
+**Description**: The main part of the program is a cycle that tests the reusable barrier.
+In the loop, there are 2 functions outside the barrier - rendezvous() and ko() imitating the handler code using the sleep() function.

 ``` python
 while True: